Republicans Look To Avoid A Political Headache In Georgia

 The super Liberal Democrat in the Georgia Congressioal race tomorrow wants to protect criminals, allow illegal immigration and raise taxes!— Donald J. Trump (@realDonaldTrump) April 17, 2017

 The election comes on the heels of a better-than-expected finish for a Democrat in a special election in a very Republican district in Kansas last week — something Democrats hope portends well in this more moderate district.
-That result may have also helped to wake up Republicans, who hope that late attacks on Ossoff — tying him to the national party and pointing out the bulk of the $8.3 million he's raised has come from out of state — have at least stunted his rise in the polls.
+That result may have also helped to wake up Republicans, who hope that late attacks on Ossoff — tying him to the national party and pointing out the bulk of the $8.3 million he has raised has come from out of state — have at least stunted his rise in the polls.

 That may be why even rank-and-file Republicans here were on message, toeing the party line, in the final hours.
-Boyle, for example, described Ossoff, as "the man who's being bankrolled by the West Coast.
+Boyle, for example, described Ossoff as "the man who's being bankrolled by the West Coast.
 When people out of state start throwing in $6 million to $8 million, I get worried.
 I don't like outsiders dictating what we do in Georgia."

 Ossoff is one of five Democrats on the ballot Tuesday, but the national party lined up quickly behind him, in large part due to the strong support he had from the district's neighboring congressmen, Reps.
 John Lewis and Hank Johnson.
 Ossoff himself actually lives just outside the district (though he grew up in it).
-Republicans have hammered him on that fact and claimed he's tried to inflate his resume and the national-security work he did as an aide for Johnson.
-They've tried to highlight his age ,too.
+Republicans have hammered him on that fact and claimed he has tried to inflate his resume and the national-security work he did as an aide for Johnson.
+They've tried to highlight his age, too.
 Ossoff and his supporters argue fresh, young blood isn't necessarily a bad thing.

 Former Housing and Urban Development Secretary Julian Castro was on hand to help Ossoff on Saturday, and he was quick to underscore the national implications of the race on Tuesday and beyond, especially in the wake of that Kansas special election last week, where the Democratic candidate outperformed Trump by 20 points in the district.